MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>This should open the settings page.
-In the top half of that page, check the box saying "Enable encryption (warning: cannot be disabled again!)".
+In the top half of that page, <strong>check the box saying "Enable encryption</strong> (warning: cannot be disabled again!)".
 Afterwards, click on "save" in the top right corner.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>2.
-Next, write a text message to your partner from all devices you've Riot installed on, and ask your partner to do the same from all his devices.</p>
+Next, <strong>write a text message to your partner from all devices you've Riot installed on</strong>, and ask your partner to do the same from all his devices.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>3.
 Some of the messages might not be readable or include warning.
-In this case should see a yellow sign with and exclamation mark next to your and/or your partner‘s messages.
-Click on it, which opens a new window.
+In this case should see a yellow sign with and exclamation mark next to your and/or your partner‘s messages. <strong>Click on the yellow sign</strong>, which opens a new window.
 In that new window click on the button "verify..." at the bottom right.
 Finally, click on "I verify that the keys match" and close the window with "OK“.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>4.
-If the encryption is working properly, you should see a closed locker next to your recent chat messages.
+If the encryption is working properly, <strong>you should see a closed locker next to your recent chat messages</strong>.
 If you still see the yellow sign, just repeat step 2 and 3 until you see the locker as well.<br/>If you click on the yellow sign and do not have an option to verify keys – also repeat step 3 and 4 and also restart the app Riot.
 Sometimes this helps :-)</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->